 - Read Malcolm Gladwell’s “Small Change”

 ENG 110: English Composition - Course Description

-This course introduces students to writing as a conscious and developmental activity.
-Students learn to read, think and write in response to a variety of texts, to integrate their ideas with those of others and to treat writing as a recursive process.
-Through this work with texts, students are exposed to a range of reading and writing techniques they can employ in other courses and are introduced to fundamental skills of information literacy.
-Students work individually and collaboratively, participate in peer review and learn to take more responsibility for their writing development.
+This course introduces you to writing as a conscious and developmental activity.
+You learn to read, think, and write in response to a variety of texts, to integrate your ideas with those of others, and to treat writing as a recursive process.
+Through this work with texts, you are exposed to a range of reading and writing techniques you can employ in other courses and are introduced to fundamental skills of information literacy.
+You work individually and collaboratively, participate in peer review, and learn to take more responsibility for your writing development.
 Placement into this course is determined by entering SAT (or ACT) writing scores.
 4 Credit hours

 ENG 110 Student Learning Outcomes